ezakhar/help/en/basics/categories.md

 ### Race {#race}

-A special category of activities designed for races.
+A special activity category designed for races.